 Many of these companies actually state on their websites that they are “working towards a 100% CSCS accredited workforce”.
 Adopting this scheme throughout the business maximises their tendering success by demonstrating that their projects are run safely, with high quality standards.

 I need a CSCS card urgently, what can I do?

-Which NVQs provide access to the Black CSCS Card?
+Which NVQs will enable me to apply for the Black CSCS card?

 CADUK offer the following NVQs at Level 6 & 7 that provide access to the Black CSCS card: